Occupational Hazards: When Is It Time To Call A Lawyer?

 - Wrongful death support: In cases where an occupational hazard injury leads to death (a fall, a heart attack, or cancer from asbestos exposure), a settlement could address not only economic concerns like funeral and burial costs, but also the non-economic human costs of losing a spouse, a parent, or a child.

-Whatever support you need to heal or hold your family together, D’Amico Law Offices is a family-run firm ready to dedicate all our resources to your case.
-Call us at (412) 652-9300 today to discuss your circumstances, and the options available to move forward.
+Whatever support you need to heal or hold your family together, D’Amico Law Offices, LLC, is a local, family-run firm ready to dedicate all our resources to your case.
+Call us at 412-906-8180 today to discuss your circumstances, and the options available to move forward.

-Hear from those who’ve had first-hand experience with D’Amico Law Offices:
+Hear from those who’ve had first-hand experience with D’Amico Law Offices, LLC:

 Those who do the hard jobs that provide so many others with comfort have earned more than the bare minimum.
 Your safety should be a top priority, and your access to support when you need it should not be impeded.

 If you’ve been harmed due to an occupational hazard, meaning during the normal performance of your job you’ve suffered an injury or acquired an adverse health condition, call an attorney today.
-The occupational hazard lawyers at D’Amico Law Offices can be reached via our online contact form or by calling (412) 652-9300.
+The occupational hazard lawyers at D’Amico Law Offices, LLC, can be reached via our online contact form or by calling 412-906-8180.
 We’re proud to work on behalf of workers who deserve justice.